 Parents and teachers partner together to screen the children for appropriate development in self-help, social, motor, language, and cognitive skills, as well as for health, dental, vision, hearing, behavior and emotional concerns.
 Parents and teachers write individual goals for each child, progress on the goals is monitored, and goals are revised with the parents mid-year.
 Daily lesson plans include objectives for individual students and records are kept of individual assistance provided each child.
 The classrooms provide active learning experiences with a variety of materials and equipment so that children have opportunities to express their feelings, explore new situations, and be successful.
 Children are encouraged to make choices, to solve problems, initiate activities, experiment and to question.
 Our Head Start (HS) program is funded to serve 251 children, so some applicants remain on the waiting list.
 The program has been able to add 60 full day and 4 half day additional students with Virginia Preschool Initiative (VPI) funding.
 The Early Head Start (EHS) program is funded to serve 28.
 The VPI students are funded for a full school year of 180 days and Head Start for 160 days.
 Early Head Start is a year round program offering center based classes year round or 180 days with summer home visiting.
 Other families are provided full year home visiting services.
-Our Priority Selection Process composed by Policy Council has awarded your child a space for this school year.
-Our staff looks forward to the opportunity to provide services to you and your family.
-As a parent, you are an important member of our team.
+Our ECSE program provides developmentally appropriate learning experiences for young children between the ages of 2 and 5 that have been identified as having a disability.
 Parents are involved in program governance, in program design and classroom instruction.

 Curriculum, Instruction and Assessment